davidthewatson/davidthewatson/README.md

 ## Why?

-* Because Baking, Booting, and Building are fun
+* Because Baking, Booting, and Building are fun, like bun!

 ## When?
 * Imaginary: ~Y2K